-Japanese Beetles are highly invasive pests that have become as destructive as they are difficult to control.
+Japanese beetles are highly invasive pests that have become as destructive as they are difficult to control.
 They are known to feed on many species of grasses and over 300 ornamental plants and agricultural crops.
-Although Japanese Beetles have been around since 1916 in the Eastern United States they have only recently become a pest in the St. Louis, Metropolitan Area.
+Although Japanese Beetles have been around since 1916 in the Eastern United States they have only recently become a pest in the St. Louis metropolitan area.

 Adult beetles emerge from the ground to feed in late spring and early summer.
 Infested plants appear to turn a light shade of brown from a distance but up close you can see where the beetles have chewed apart foliage leaving it highly skeletonized.
-By late summer Japanese Beetles have finished their breeding season and adults are soon gone.
-Weakened or defoliated trees will be a bit stressed as they approach the peak of summer.
+By late summer Japanese beetles have finished their breeding season and adults are soon gone.
+Weakened or defoliated trees will be stressed as they approach the peak of summer.
 However, by this time of the year most trees have completed the majority of their growth and are directing their energy into storing reserves for dormancy.
-Trees that haven’t suffered as much damage will probably be okay for the rest of the year; although it will be a good idea to watch them closely for signs of stress or other problems.
+Trees that haven’t suffered as much damage will likely be okay for the rest of the year; although it will be a good idea to watch them closely for signs of stress or other problems.

-Prevention and Treatment:
+Prevention and Treatment

 - Control with a systemic treatment.
 The timing of this application is critical so that the product moves into the system when the beetle populations peak and out of the system when they subside.
-For Linden trees the application must be made in June just as they begin to flower.
+For linden trees the application must be made in June just as they begin to flower.

 For a pdf copy of this factsheet: Japanese Beetles